Goya: A Life in Song: Releases and singles

-The score featured one break-out song, "Till I Loved You", which was re-recorded by Domingo with singer Jennifer Rush and became a hit in Europe.
-Domingo and Gloria Estefan recorded a version of the number entitled "Hasta amarte" on the Spanish-language Goya: Una vida hecha canción.
-It reached #8 on Billboard's Hot Latin Songs chart.
+The score featured the break-out song "Till I Loved You", which was recorded by Domingo with singer Jennifer Rush and became a hit in Europe.
+Domingo and Gloria Estefan recorded "Hasta amarte" for the Spanish-language Goya: Una vida hecha canción, which reached #8 on the Billboard chart for Hot Latin Songs.
 The Brazilian edition of the album included a Portuguese version of "Till I Loved You" (Apaixonou) by Domingo and Simone Bittencourt de Oliveira.
 It was subsequently a US Top 40 hit by Barbra Streisand and Don Johnson.
 The album itself reached No. 36 in the UK albums chart in June 1989.
-Thanks to that commercial success, the musical is in the process of developing a major staging.